SSWConsulting/SSW.Rules.Content/rules/do-you-check-your-controlled-lookup-data-aka-reference-data-is-still-there-with-procvalidate/rule.md

         RAISERROR(N'Lack of Southern', 10, 1)
 </pre>
     </font></dt>
-    <dd>Figure&#58; Implement a stored procedure to check the 'Controlled Lookup Data' does not go missing </dd>
+    <dd>Figure: Implement a stored procedure to check the 'Controlled Lookup Data' does not go missing </dd>
 </dl>
-Note&#58; As this procedure will be <a href="/Pages/DoYouIgnoreIdempotency.aspx">executed many times, it must be Idempotent </a>
+Note: As this procedure will be <a href="/Pages/DoYouIgnoreIdempotency.aspx">executed many times, it must be Idempotent </a>